-- Support people who are long-term caregivers
+- Support people who are long-term caregivers.

-- Support people who have been recently bereaved
+- Support people who have been recently bereaved.

-- Encourage people to talk about and plan for dying, death and loss
+- Encourage people to talk about and plan for dying, death and loss.

 How we do it

-- Community engagement which involves building links with interested groups to develop models and resources which allow greater public awareness of and involvement in the care and support of those who are living with a life limiting illness and those close to them who are affected.
+Building links with interested groups to develop models and resources which allow greater public awareness of and involvement in the care and support of those who are living with a life limiting illness and those close to them who are affected.

-- General awareness raising to change attitudes towards death, dying and bereavement by encouraging people to talk and plan for it.
+Changing attitudes towards death, dying and bereavement by encouraging people to talk and plan for it.
 To encourage people when they are healthy to take control of the decisions that need to be made when planning for a healthy death.
 To ensure these choices are known and are taken into account when a person’s health changes.